Whether you’re nervous or didn’t score as high as you wanted to on your first attempt, many students wonder if they can take the MCAT more than once

 The Medical College Admission Test (MCAT) is the final qualifier for admissions into medical school.
 As such, it is extremely difficult, and it is not uncommon for students to want to retake the test to improve their scores.

 Lucky for you, the answer is yes, you can retake the MCAT.
 There is no rule that states you can only sit for the exam once.
+Far from it, actually.
 In the next section, we cover just how many times you retake the MCAT.

 How Many Times Can The MCAT Be Taken?

 The short answer is that the MCAT can be taken up to a lifetime total of seven (7) attempts.
 These attempts may be broken up and spaced out by testing years, with consecutive-year attempt caps.

 Students often wonder if several attempts can make you look bad when applying to schools.
 It’s a fair question.
 Often, taking the test multiple times and raising your score with each attempt can reflect favorably by showing your dedication to becoming a physician.